Diversity & Inclusion

-We value, challenge and reward our people.
-That means we are a global team united by a strong set of values.
-We treat each other with respect, develop our capabilities and promote diversity in all relevant dimensions.
-We take personal responsibility, always act with integrity and lead by example.
+We value, challenge, and reward our people.
+This means we are a global team united by a strong set of values.
+We treat each other with respect, develop our capabilities, and promote diversity in all relevant dimensions.
+We take personal responsibility, always act with integrity, and lead by example.

-Diversity at Henkel is the variety of talents, mindsets, perspectives, qualities, abilities and attributes of our employees and business partners, which makes Henkel unique and contributes to creativity, innovation and sustainable business success.
-It is about the individual differences within our company that make us strong and more successful – both visible, e.g. gender, and invisible, e.g. experiences, values, education, sexual orientation or religious background.
+Diversity at Henkel is the variety of talents, mindsets, perspectives, qualities, abilities, and attributes of our employees and business partners, which makes Henkel unique and contributes to creativity, innovation, and sustainable business success.
+It is about the individual differences within our company that make us strong and more successful – both visible, e.g. gender; and invisible, e.g. experiences, values, education, sexual orientation, or religious background.

-"Inclusion" at Henkel means respecting all visible and invisible differences to gain a competitive business advantage and create an equitable, healthy and high-performing organization in which all individuals feel valued and their contributions are appreciated.
+Inclusion at Henkel means respecting all visible and invisible differences to gain a competitive business advantage and create an equitable, healthy, and high-performing organization in which all individuals feel valued and their contributions are appreciated.

 Inclusion enables a multifaceted mix of people to complement each other in cohesive, high-performing teams.
-It is important to remember that inclusiveness is not about treating people the same, but about recognizing and appreciating all sorts of both visible and invisible differences.
+It is important to remember that inclusiveness is not about treating people the same, but about recognizing and appreciating all sorts of visible and invisible differences.

 In an inclusive culture, diversity is completely normal.
 This is the vision we are striving for.

-At Henkel we take a holistic approach and embrace all aspects of diversity.
-Our goal is to strengthen our global team – “One Henkel” – while living a corporate culture of respect and appreciation towards all of our diverse employees, customers and suppliers.
+At Henkel, we take a holistic approach and embrace all aspects of diversity.
+Our goal is to strengthen our global team – “One Henkel” – while living a corporate culture of respect and appreciation towards all of our diverse employees, customers, and suppliers.

 Our mission is to: